-Any security issued to third parties pursuant to the authority granted in this filing will be appropriately disclosed in the system's financial statements.
-It is anticipated that the Financing Subsidiaries will be wholly-owned indirect subsidiaries of CenterPoint.
+It is anticipated that the Financing Subsidiaries will be wholly-owned indirect subsidiaries of CenterPoint and fully consolidated for purposes of financial reporting.
 No Financing Subsidiary shall acquire or dispose of, directly or indirectly, any interest in any utility asset, as that term is defined under the Act, without first obtaining such further approval as may be required.